ogobrecht/ogobrecht.github.io/_drafts/quickstart-version-control-for-oracle-apex-developers.md

 I came up with the idea to have a tool, which is capable to export in one go an APEX app defifnition and all schema objects in a nice directory structure ready for use with version control.
 The tool generates also basic script templates to be able to automate the export of an app from your DEV system and to install it into your TEST or PROD system.

-The export format can be either a zip file or an file collection for further prozessing before unloading the files into your version control repository.
-For the latter case see also my [previous post on how to handle the apex_t_export_files type returned by the APEX_EXPORT package with SQL*Plus][3].
-The name of the tool is PLEX - it stands for PL/SQL Export Utilities and is available under the MIT license at [GitHub][4].
+The export format is a file collection of type `apex_t_export_files`.
+You can do your own processing on this file collection - for example change directory names to align it to your local repository structure - before you unload the files into your version control repository.
+See also my [previous post on how to handle the apex_t_export_files type returned by the APEX_EXPORT package with SQL*Plus][3].
+Alternative you can convert the file collection to a zip file with a helper function - see code examples in the next section.

+I called the tool PLEX - a short name for PL/SQL Export Utilities.
+It is available under the MIT license at [GitHub][4].

 [3]: https://ogobrecht.github.io/posts/2018-07-25-apex-export-and-version-control
 [4]: https://github.com/ogobrecht/plex